Chapter 24. Creating whole-disk images

 The default security hardened image size is 20G and uses predefined partitioning sizes.
 However, you must modify the partitioning layout to accommodate overcloud container images.
 Complete the steps in the following sections to increase the image size to 40G.
 You can modify the partitioning layout and disk size to further suit your needs.

 To modify the partitioning layout and disk size, perform the following steps:

 Modify the global size of the image by updating the

-You can modify the partitioning schema to alter the partitioning size, create new partitions, or remove existing ones.
-You can define a new partitioning schema with the following environment variable:
+You can modify the partitioning schema to alter the partitioning size, create new partitions, or remove existing partitions.
+Use the following environment variable to define a new partitioning schema:

 $ export DIB_BLOCK_DEVICE_CONFIG='<yaml_schema_with_partitions>'